All Episodes

 I think that can even slow down the panic.

-If we can say, look, we just were testing people, and it turns out Andrew Cuomo had it.
+If we can say, look, we just were testing people and it turns out Andrew Cuomo had it.

-Didn't even know we had it.
+Didn't even know he had it.

 He just already had the flu.

-Uh I think that would be helpful because I'll tell you, uh, you know, I'm in New York and it's a a different uh tempo and rhythm, but the panic and the fear.
+Because I'll tell you, you know, I'm in New York and it's a different tempo and rhythm, but the panic and the fear is just as bad.

 You know, we lose tens of thousands of Americans to the flu every year.